 We’ve all heard the saying that nothing is certain but death and taxes.
 I haven’t yet found the secret to living a long life, but I do have good news to share regarding taxes.

-If you are contemplating purchasing a rental property or converting your home into a rental like I did, here are some things to consider that can help to minimize your tax bill.
+If you are contemplating purchasing a rental property or converting your home into a rental as I did, here are some things to consider that can help to minimize your tax bill.

 Do Your Homework or Hire an Expert

 As soon as I pulled the trigger and decided to convert my home into a rental property, I read everything I could get my hands on about being a landlord.
 I even contacted my realtor for advice since I knew he owned several rental properties.

 One of the best resources I found was “Every Landlord’s Tax Deduction Guide” by Stephen Fishman, and I would advise anyone who is considering purchasing a rental property to add this to your reading list.

 Further, keeping an accurate record of your rental property income and expenses is important, especially when it comes time to file your taxes.
 A Schedule E is the tax form that you will need to submit with your 1040 tax return if you are reporting income or losses from a rental property.